tobiasbriones/blog/mathswe/msw/mvp/eng/ops/platform/design/initializing-the-new-msw-mvp-app-2024-01-30/index.md

 # Initializing the New Math Software MVP App (2024/01/30)

+Previous theoretical and practical works are being iterated for reaching production at math.software with the new MVP (Minimum Viable Project) web app offering high-engineering standards and domain-specific mathematical software.
+While MVPs are pragmatically developed, engineering-grade counterparts will be internally ascertained.

 ## Fast Paced Prototype

 I started working on the app prototype in a single `index.html` file with the